 - your site will show higher in the search engines because clean, and not bloated code is easier for them to understand

-Preparing XHTML in the most clean and semantic way is a challenge that I look forward to with each new design I complete.
-I always try to learn a new or better way to accomplish something each time I convert a design to markup, and hope that with each project I complete, I am getting a Zenful enhancement to my knowledge base and portfolio 🙂
+Preparing XHTML in the cleanest and semantic way is a challenge that I look forward to with each new design I complete.
+I always try to learn a new or better way to accomplish something each time I convert a design to markup and hope that with each project I complete, I am getting a Zenful enhancement to my knowledge base and portfolio 🙂